mrkamel/search_cop/README.md

 ## Default operator

-When you define multiple fields on a search scope, the SearcCop will use by default the AND operator to concatenate the conditions, E.g:
+When you define multiple fields on a search scope, SearcCop will use by default the AND operator to concatenate the conditions, e.g:

 ```ruby
 class User < ActiveRecord::Base